Rob-Kilgore/Tobeys-Tots/Team/JonathanRivernider.md

-Hi everyone my name is Jonathan I have a background in SQL R and Javascript as well as what we have covered in class.
-I am eager to develop this webpage and hopefully learn a lot.
+As Tobey Maguire once said “Not everyone is meant to make a difference.
+But for me, the choice to lead an ordinary life is no longer an option”.
+Hi, my name is Jonathan Rivernider I have a background in SQL R and Javascript as well as what we have covered in class.
+I am eager to develop this webpage.
+This project will require various different languages and applications to develop and I hope to expand my knowledge and learn a lot over the process.
 My favorite Tobey Maquire movie is Spiderman.